joostdecock/site/nuxt/content/en/docs/tutorial/part-1.md

 > Because this system of inheritance is built right into the code, we can leverage it
 > to easily extend one pattern into another.

-Because the `Pattern` class has a `setValue` method, we can just use it as it its part of our class and behind the scenes, the `setValue` method of the `Pattern` class will be called.
+Because the `Pattern` class has a `setValue` method, we can just use it as it is part of our class and behind the scenes, the `setValue` method of the `Pattern` class will be called.

 Until we decide that we want to implement our own `setValue` method.
 What we define ourselves